henilcalagiya/google-sheets-mcp/README.md

 ```

 **💡 Quick Setup:**

+**For macOS/Linux:**
+1. Run `python auto_setup.py` for automatic setup
+2. Copy the JSON configuration from terminal output
+3. Add to your MCP client configuration
+4. Share your Google Sheets with the service account email

+**For Windows:**
+1. Run `python auto_setup.py` for automatic setup
-1. Copy the JSON above
+2. Copy the JSON configuration from terminal output
-2. Replace the credential values with your own
-3. Update the `cwd` path to your project directory
+3. Add to your MCP client configuration
-4. Save as `mcp_config.json`
+4. Share your Google Sheets with the service account email

 ## 📄 License